Slobish/swap-contract/README.md

-# Swap Protocol
+# Atomic Swap

 The [Swap Protocol](https://swap.tech/whitepaper/) is a peer-to-peer protocol for trading Ethereum tokens.
+This repository contains source code and tests for the Atomic Swap used by the Swap Protocol.

 ## Quick Start